NehaDadhich/nehasFoodWorld/recipes/tomato-chutney.md

 - Then add the cumin seeds and once they have crackled, add the split black lentils, curry leaves and dry red chillies.
 - Cook for 2 to 3 minutes, separate half of the tempering in a bowl.
 - Add the chopped garlic and cook for 2 to 3 minutes.
-- Add the chopped tomatoes, add salt to taste, turmeric powder and red chilly powder.
+- Add the chopped tomatoes, add salt to taste, turmeric powder and red chilli powder.
 - Once the tomatoes are soft.
 Empty the contents in a plate and puree once it has cooled down.
 Add water as required.
 - Garnish with the remaining tempering and chopped coriander.